List of Abbott Elementary characters: Will

 Will is a student of Abbott who is primarily known amongst other students for his dancing.
-He is most notably featured in "New Tech", when his teacher Barbara cheats a new reading system; being impressed by the work Barbara has presumably done with her students, Ava asks Will, the lowest-performing student in his class, to read Becoming at a school assembly.
+In the episode "New Tech", Ava asks Will, the lowest-performing student in his class, to read Becoming at a school assembly, unaware that his teacher Barbara has cheated a new reading system.
 Will tries his hardest but Barbara still comes clean about cheating.
-Will also appears in various other episodes, as a background character.
+Will appears in various other episodes as a background character.